moutend/moutend.github.io/products/TalkCompass/en/index.md

 Coming soon!

+## Privacy Policy

+1. This application does not collect any personal information about the users.
+2. By using this application, you agree to the privacy policy.

 ## Contact

 If you have any problems, please contact via email.
 Launch Talk Compass app, and then tap the buttons following order: Settings → About This App → Open Mail App.